Excitons in mesoscopically reconstructed moir\'e heterostructures

-Since the optical spot samples a large number of non-identically reconstructed arrays, the PL from quantum-confined interlayer excitons is spectrally dispersed and merges at higher excitation powers (spectra at $2~\mu$W in Fig.~\ref{fig3}d and Fig.~\ref{fig1}c) into structured PL peaks of sub-ensembles grouped by similar characteristic length scales.
-Periodically reconstructed 0D arrays with lateral homogeneity on the scale of the optical spot give rise to a narrow ensemble of similar emission energies (within $10$~meV as in Fig.~\ref{fig3}d) which allow to observe a hot luminescence peak with positive $P_c$ and negative $g$-factor of $-6.5$ (central and bottom panels of Fig.~\ref{fig3}d at $100~\mu$W excitation power).
+Since the optical spot samples a large number of non-identically reconstructed arrays, the PL from quantum-confined interlayer excitons is spectrally dispersed and merges at higher excitation powers (spectra at $2~\mu$W in Fig.~\ref{fig3}h and Fig.~\ref{fig1}e) into structured PL peaks of sub-ensembles grouped by similar characteristic length scales.
+Periodically reconstructed 0D arrays with lateral homogeneity on the scale of the optical spot give rise to a narrow ensemble of similar emission energies (within $10$~meV as in Fig.~\ref{fig3}h) which allow to observe a hot luminescence peak with positive $P_c$ and negative $g$-factor of $-6.5$ (Fig.~\ref{fig3}i,j at $100~\mu$W excitation power).
 These features, absent in the spectra of 1D and 2D domains, correspond to spin-singlet states of interlayer excitons in \Rh staking $\sim 50$~meV above \RX states with similar oscillator strength.
-Such a prominent contribution of \Rh stacking to the PL is surprising as theoretical considerations predict vanishingly small point-like areas of this non-optimal stacking~\cite{Carr2018,Enaldiev2020,Enaldiev2021}.
-Recent experiment shows that this PL feature becomes dominant for MoSe$_2$-WSe$_2$ HBL with a twist angle of $4^\circ$~\cite{Forg2021} as piezo- and ferroelectric effects swap the energetic ordering of \Rh an \RX exciton states for twist angles above $1.5^\circ$~\cite{Enaldiev2021}.
+Such a prominent contribution of \Rh stacking to the PL is surprising as theoretical considerations predict vanishingly small point-like areas for this non-optimal stacking~\cite{Carr2018,Enaldiev2020,Enaldiev2021}.
+Recent experiments observed related PL features of \Rh energetically below \RX exciton emission in MoSe$_2$-WSe$_2$ HBLs with a twist angle of $4^\circ$~\cite{Forg2021} where piezo- and ferroelectric effects are predicted to swap the energetic ordering of \Rh and \RX exciton states \cite{Enaldiev2021}.
+However, in all present considerations of reconstruction \cite{Carr2018,Enaldiev2020,Enaldiev2021}, \Rh domains are predicted to exhibit vanishingly small areas, such that sizable PL with \Rh characteristics from small-twist MoSe$_2$-WSe$_2$ HBLs implies either areas of \Rh domains that are larger than anticipated from theory, or strongly imbalanced exciton population feeding of \Rh and \RX states via polarization-contrasting relaxation pathways.